ldhulipala/ldhulipala.github.io/index.md

 <b>I am looking for motivated undergraduate/graduate students interested
-in working on the theory and practice of parallel algorithms.</b> My current research interests are on parallel clustering (graphs and spatial data), and effcient parallel graph processing for static, streaming, and dynamic graphs.
+in working on the theory and practice of parallel algorithms.</b> My current research interests are on parallel clustering (graphs and spatial data), and efficient parallel graph processing for static, streaming, and dynamic graphs.
 Please send me an <b>e-mail</b> if you are interested in working with me.
 <br>